Medication Administration: Intramuscular Injection (Pediatric) - CE

 - Provide privacy, as needed.

-- Position the patient and initiate developmentally appropriate distraction measures.
+- Position the patient and initiate developmentally-based distraction measures.
 Have the family of an infant begin breastfeeding or feeding breast milk.
 For an infant who is unable to breastfeed or for an infant who does not breastfeed, consider nonnutritive sucking, sucrose, and warmth.3

 Position the patient to relax the muscle.
 Placing the patient’s hand on the hip relaxes the deltoid muscle.
 For the vastus lateralis site, the patient can sit on an adult’s lap.
 Some distraction techniques involve books, cell phones, tablets, music, videos, pictures, bubbles, and toys.

-- Cleanse the area with an antiseptic solution and allow the skin to dry.
+- Clean the area with an antiseptic solution and allow the skin to dry.

 - Hold the syringe between the thumb and forefinger of the dominant hand as if holding a dart, palm down.